hooman96/csma_ca_wlan/README.md

 There are four types of events and their processing steps:

 1. Arrival
-  * Generate the next arrival event
+  * Generate the next arrival event for the current host
   * Create a data packet with random destination and current host as source
   * Insert the data packet to the current host queue